Orben, Rioja

 Vineyards

 The vineyards benefit from the mitigating influence of the Atlantic Ocean giving the resulting wines fresh acidity, which is important in a very warm climate.
-This area has the highest percentage of old vines in Rioja.
 The grapes for this wine come from a selection of 79 plots of an average size of 0.30 hectares, located in Laguardia.
-The vineyards were planted between 1945 and 1954 and have an average yield of four tonnes per hectare.
-The bush vine vineyards are planted on sandy soil at an altitude of around 520 metres above sea level.
+The vines are planted on poor and shallow soils consisting of clay and limestone and are trained using the Goblet system.
+This area has the highest percentage of old vines in Rioja, with these vineyards planted between 1945 and 1954, with an average yield of four tonnes per hectare.

 Vintage